rails/tailwindcss-rails/README.md

 ### Using a local installation of `tailwindcss`

-If you are not able to use the vendored standalone executables (for example, if you're on an unsupported platform), you can use a local installation of the `tailwindcss` executable by setting an environment variable named `TAILWINDCSS_INSTALL_DIR` to the directory containing the executable.
+If you are not able to use the vendored standalone executables (for example, if you're on an unsupported platform), you can use a local installation of the `tailwindcss` executable by setting an environment variable named `TAILWINDCSS_INSTALL_DIR` to the directory path containing the executable.

-For example, if you've installed `tailwindcss` so that the executable is found at `/node_modules/bin/tailwindcss`, then you should set your environment variable like so:
+For example, if you've installed `tailwindcss` so that the executable is found at `/path/to/node_modules/bin/tailwindcss`, then you should set your environment variable like so:

 ``` sh
 TAILWINDCSS_INSTALL_DIR=/path/to/node_modules/bin
 ```

-This also works with relative paths.
-If you've installed into your app's directory at `./node_modules/.bin/tailwindcss`:
+or, for relative paths like `./node_modules/.bin/tailwindcss`:

 ``` sh
 TAILWINDCSS_INSTALL_DIR=node_modules/.bin
 ```

 ## Developing with Tailwindcss

-### Configuration
+### Configuration and commands

+#### Configuration file: `config/tailwind.config.js`

 You can customize the Tailwind build through the `config/tailwind.config.js` file, just like you would if Tailwind was running in a traditional node installation.
 All the first-party plugins are supported.

+#### Input file: `app/assets/stylesheets/application.tailwind.css`

-The installer will create your Tailwind input file in `app/assets/stylesheets/application.tailwind.css`.
+The installer will generate a Tailwind input file in `app/assets/stylesheets/application.tailwind.css`.
 This is where you import the plugins you want to use, and where you can setup your custom `@apply` rules.

+#### Output file: `app/assets/builds/tailwind.css`

-When you run `rails tailwindcss:build`, this input file will be used to generate the output in `app/assets/builds/tailwind.css`.
+When you run `rails tailwindcss:build`, the input file will be used to generate the output in `app/assets/builds/tailwind.css`.
 That's the output CSS that you'll include in your app (the installer automatically configures this, alongside the Inter font as well).

+#### Commands

+This gem makes several Rails tasks available, some of which have multiple options which can be combined.

+Synopsis:

+- `bin/rails tailwindcss:install` - installs the configuration file, output file, and `Procfile.dev`
+- `bin/rails tailwindcss:build` - generate the output file
+  - `bin/rails tailwindcss:build[debug]` - generate unminimized output
+- `bin/rails tailwindcss:watch` - start live rebuilds, generating output on file changes
+  - `bin/rails tailwindcss:watch[debug]` - generate unminimized output
+  - `bin/rails tailwindcss:watch[poll]` - for systems without file system events
+  - `bin/rails tailwindcss:watch[always]` - for systems without TTY (e.g., some docker containers)

+Note that you can combine task options, e.g. `rails tailwindcss:watch[debug,poll]`.

+This gem also makes available a Puma plugin to manage a live rebuild process when you run `rails server` (see "Live Rebuild" section below).

+This gem also generates a `Procfile.dev` file which will run both the rails server and a live rebuild process (see "Live Rebuild" section below).

 ### Building for production